SteveKueng/munki-pkg/README.md

 **distribution_style**
 Boolean: true or false.
 Defaults to false.
 If present and true, package built will be a "distribution-style" package.

+**distribution_file**
+String containing the distribution file name.
+This option is used in combination with distribution_style.
+This option allows you to build distribution style packages with a distribution file.
+Additionaly a rescources folder can be created in the project dir, which allows you to specify recources in your distribution file.
+See also the munki-pkg example package.

+More information about distribution packages can be found on: https://developer.apple.com/library/archive/documentation/DeveloperTools/Reference/DistributionDefinitionRef/Chapters/Distribution_XML_Ref.html

 **identifier**
 String containing the package identifier.
 If this is missing, one is constructed using the name of the package project directory.